umbertogriffo/Predictive-Maintenance-using-LSTM/README.md

 * Twitter: @UmbertoGriffo

 ## Colab
-You can try the code directly on [Colab] (https://colab.research.google.com/drive/1tjIOud2Cc6smmvZsbl-QDBA6TLA2iEtd).
+You can try the code directly on [Colab](https://colab.research.google.com/drive/1tjIOud2Cc6smmvZsbl-QDBA6TLA2iEtd).
 Save a copy in your drive and enjoy It!

 ## Conda Environment